Board of Directors

 The Advisory Board Company

-Amber Smith is an Associate Director at The Advisory Board Company supporting a team on the healthcare branch of the firm.
+Amber Shaver is an Associate Director at The Advisory Board Company supporting a team on the healthcare branch of the firm.
 She oversees the Account Management department’s community service efforts and launched a group to support returning Veteran’s by creating internship opportunities at the company.
 Amber relocated to Washington DC to join the 2008 Teach for America Corps.
 During her tenure as a fifth grade teacher at Wheatley Education Campus, she partnered with Flamboyan Foundation to improve family engagement and launched a Saturday School program to support students.
 She was featured in media stories in Washington Post and National Public Radio to highlight the DC Public School System.
 She graduated from the University of North Carolina at Chapel Hill and received her Masters of Education from American University.

 We need your help to continue offering real solutions to end chronic homelessness in Washington, DC.